vimnux/tgpt-prompt/README.md

 will give you the "Act as a Emoji Translator" prompt.

+Use rlwrap when you want readline functionality:

+    $ rlwrap tgpt-prompt.sh

 ### TODO for you
 Add/remove prompts and customise them to your liking.